quicbit-js/test-table/readme.md

 ## Header Generation

-If you find yourself with a wide matrix of data and no header, don't panic, you don't have to tediously create headers.
-You can generate them with a template string:
+If you find yourself with a wide matrix of data and no header, test-table can generate the header for you using a template string:

     var createTable = require('test-table').create